Ativan Addiction Treatment

 How to Wean Off Ativan Safely

-You will need to seek treatment in an Ativan detox center.
+You will need to seek medical supervision in an Ativan treatment center.
 Although many people hope to go through detox at home, it is usually unsafe, especially with a benzodiazepine drug.
 Instead, professional care will be necessary.

 According to the US Food and Drug Administration, Ativan shouldn’t be suddenly discontinued, especially in someone who has been taking it for a long time.
 This is unsafe and can even be life-threatening due to the psychological symptoms that can potentially be caused by withdrawal.